Rates

 You can find more details of how your rates are spent below.

-Alongside all the statutory local government duties we deliver, this new Council budget will enable us to deliver on some very significant priorities that are critical to the future health and wellbeing of our Borough.
-These include:
+Alongside all the statutory local government duties you will be very familiar with, this budget will enable our Council to deliver on some very significant priorities that are critical to the future health and prosperity of our Borough.